 Mr Boy got a wooden trolley for his first birthday.
 It has space for 33 bricks of five different colours.
 Each brick has a letter of the alphabet or a shape (star, rectangle, what have you).

 The trolley bed has room for five rows of five bricks, one row of three between the legs of the push-bar, and another row of five.
 You already know this if your eye has wandered below.

 It’s one of Mr Boy’s favourite toys, and within moments of receiving it from his Auntie Lizzie the bricks were all over the goddamn flat like bear-traps.
-I find them in the washing machine.
-I find them in my pillow case.
-I find them in my shoes.
+I found them in the washing machine.
+I found them in my pillow case.
+I found them in my shoes.